Jeff Clark (surfer)

 Labeled one of the "world's best big-wave riders" by Surfer Magazine in 1994, Clark, along with Mavericks and the Half Moon Bay surf scene, has been featured in such films as Riding Giants and Adventures in Wild California.
 He is the only surfer in the San Mateo County Sports Hall of Fame.

 In 2015, Clark celebrated 40 years of surfing Mavericks.
 He continues to surf big waves, including Mavericks, and any type of wave, big or small.
 In the past decade, Clark has also honed his skills in Stand-Up Paddle surfing and board shaping, SUP surfing all conditions including massive waves at Mavericks.

 Clark founded the annual Mavericks Surf Contest with surf clothing manufacturer Quiksilver in 1998 and later joined forces with Evolve Sports, a San Francisco-based sports marketing group.
-Most recently, a small group of Half Moon Bay surfers and business owners joined together to organize and present the contest, and in 2014 formed a licensing agreement with Cartel Management for the promotion, branding and sponsorships of the event.
+Most recently, a small group of Half Moon Bay surfers and business owners joined to organize and present the contest, and in 2014 formed a licensing agreement with Cartel Management for the promotion, branding and sponsorships of the event.
 The contest is now known as Titans of Mavericks.

 Clark is recognized as one of the premier big wave surfboard shapers in the country and shapes a full line of custom surfboards and SUPs -- personally testing every model in the conditions for which they are designed.
 He owns Mavericks Surf Company and a new shop, Mavericks PaddleSports, in the Princeton Harbor neighborhood of Half Moon Bay, not far from the break.
 Clark holds a patent in surfboard design and developed and now produces with Quatic the Clark Inflatable Life Vest for extreme water sports safety.

 Clark often travels to pursue big waves, and often gives motivational speeches for groups and companies.
 Fans often encounter Jeff at his family-run shops in Half Moon Bay and meets with surfers to design custom boards.